 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in concrete tiles with a tiled ridge.
-Access to the roof space is via a ceiling hatch within the hall.
-The roof is of a traditional timber frame design.
+Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is timber pitched, hipped and clad with lightweight felt tiles.
+Ridge and hip details are tiled.
+Access to the roof space is from a ceiling hatch in the landing.
+The roof is of timber construction with timber sarking board linings.
+Insulation has been installed between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
+Gutters and downpipes are of cast iron and PVC design.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity construction, the inner load bearing leaf being of timber framing with an outer leaf of concrete blockwork, externally roughcast.
+Traditional cavity brick wall construction with external finishes comprising roughcast render, pebble dash render, pointed blockwork and slate wall hangings.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a aluminium and timber frame design equipped with double glazed sealed units.
-There are timber access doors.
+WINDOWS: uPVC framed double glazed windows.
+EXTERNAL DOORS: The subject flat is entered from the front through a uPVC panelled double glazed door.
+JOINERY: External joinery is of low maintenance uPVC and timb